yext/search-ui-react/etc/search-ui-react.api.md

 export interface FacetsProps {
     children?: ReactElement[] | ReactElement | undefined | null;
     customCssClasses?: FacetsCssClasses;
+    delimiter?: string;
     excludedFieldIds?: string[];
     searchOnChange?: boolean;
 }

+// Warning: (ae-forgotten-export) The symbol "FacetsProviderProps" needs to be exported by the entry point index.d.ts
+// Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@yext/search-ui-react" does not have an export "Filters"
+// Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@yext/search-ui-react" does not have an export "Filters"
+// Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@yext/search-ui-react" does not have an export "Filters"
+//
+// @public
+export function FacetsProvider({ children, className, searchOnChange }: FacetsProviderProps): JSX.Element;

 // @public
 export type FeedbackType = 'THUMBS_UP' | 'THUMBS_DOWN';